polygamma/aurman/README.md

 `aurman` wants to remove packages that should not be removed - what's the matter?

 #### Answer
-Please check as `aurman` assumes `.so` dependencies to be unfulfilled *e.g.* `libavcodec.so=57-64` requires a specific version of the mentioned `.so`.
+Please check as `aurman` assumes `.so` dependencies to be unfulfilled.
+*E.g.* `libavcodec.so=57-64`, which requires a specific version of the mentioned `.so`.
-Here, the AUR package only lists `libavcodec.so` as being provided without specifying the version.
+This may be the case because a providing AUR package only lists `libavcodec.so` as being provided without specifying the version.
 Hence `aurman` cannot be sure if the version will match, since this can only be known after building the package, thus assuming that the dependency is not fulfilled.
 Users may change this behavior by yielding `--optimistic_versioning` via the command line.